jole6826/PaperScraper/README.md

 #### Regular Expressions

+---

 Mode can also be **regex** in which case the keyword will be interpreted as a [Regular Expression](https://docs.python.org/3/howto/regex.html).

 **Note:** If regular expression is used, there can only be **one** keyword, i.e. the regular expression.

+#### Automating and custom name

+---

+On most platforms you can perform tasks at a regular interval.
+This script is best run once a week with a number of settings, to keep up-to-date on all your interests.

+In the case that you want to search the same subject/field combination for different keywords/modes, you can add a custom `name` to the output file with `--name custom_name`.